tyliang/Tengyuan.Liang/content/home/about.md

 Some topics I currently work on include experimental design, distribution shifts, optimal transport, and applied artificial intelligence in business.

 My research is supported by the NSF CAREER grant and the William Ladany faculty fellowship.
-My current research aims to:
+My research aims to:

 - bridge the empirical and theoretical gap in modern statistical learning;
 - understand optimization and inference of infinite-dimensional models;